-And it really does work – it might not happen instantly but if you do 1 session a month you will connect to yourself, your body and your surroundings and find a growing sense of gratitude, joy, kindness towards others and even feelings of belonging coming from deep within your core, as you feel less stressed by the paraphernalia of everyday life.
+And it really does work – it might not happen instantly but if you practice regularly you will connect to yourself, your body and your surroundings and find a growing sense of gratitude, joy, kindness towards others and even feelings of belonging coming from deep within your core, as you feel less stressed by the paraphernalia of everyday life.

 3 – Nature Connection 🌳

 Do you ever feel lonely without really understanding why?
 The more I learn about nature therapy the more I believe that these feelings are a direct result from us being indoors and on technology so much.
 We are simply not meant to live that way.